Have you ever thought if you can recycle light bulbs? What do you usually do with your bulbs once they go out?

 The glass chamber of an incandescent light bulb is also not fit for curbside glass recycling, as separating the glass from the many wires and conductors is quite challenging.

-So, it’s really no wonder why so many households end up disposing of their light bulbs in their general waste bin!
+So, it’s really no wonder why so many households end up disposing of their light bulbs in their general waste bin – light bulb recycling is difficult.

-But is there any way you can recycle light bulbs at all in the UK?
+But is there any way you can recycle light bulbs in the UK?

-Here’s how to recycle light bulbs according to what type of product you’re dealing with:
+Here’s how to recycle light bulbs according to what type of product you’re dealing with.
+We’ll also take a look at where to recycle light bulbs to give you the main options out there.

 As electrical goods, fluorescent light bulbs should not be disposed of in your rubbish bin.
 Any breakages of these bulbs can cause mercury and phosphor to leak out which can cause harm to both our waterways and waste collection workers.

-Not all councils will accept CFLs for curbside pick-up, and in many cases, you will have to bring any expired light bulb to your local recycling facility.
+Not all councils will accept CFLs for curbside pick-up.
+In many cases, you’ll have to bring your expired light bulb to your local recycling facility.

 But what happens if you have a broken light bulb on your hands?